jspreadsheet/plugins/persistanceFlag/README.md

-## JExcel Plugin : Persistance Flag
+## JSpreadsheet Plugin : Persistance Flag

  Replace Notification persistance and cloud by discret flag on toolbar